 - Information will be passed on to the new class teacher in advance and in most cases a planning meeting will take place with the new teacher.
-SEND records will be shared with the new teacher. - Every child will have a 'meet the new teacher' session to meet their new teacher and class. - The child may participate in a transition group or be able to visit the new class more frequently where appropriate, to prepare them for the move.
+Provision Maps and other SEND records will be shared with the new teacher. - Every child will have two transition days to meet their new teacher and class. - The child may participate in a transition group or be able to visit the new class more frequently where appropriate, to prepare them for the move. - The child may be provided a sensory story with photos of their new teachers and classroom environment to share at home.